oceanprotocol/market/README.md

 Prerequisites:

 - [Node.js](https://nodejs.org/en/) (required).
 Check the [.nvmrc](.nvmrc) file to make sure you are using the correct version of Node.js.
 - [nvm](https://github.com/nvm-sh/nvm) (recommended).
-This is the recommend way to manage Node.js versions.
+This is the recommended way to manage Node.js versions.
 - [Git](https://git-scm.com/) is required to follow the instructions below.

 To start local development: